rabeyta/tap-workload-pr-action/README.md

 For this example, we want a supply chain to test and build an image of our commit to verify correctness prior to allowing a merge.

-Located at [config/pull-request-supply-chain.yaml](config%2Fpull-request-supply-chain.yaml) is an example you can install (developed against on TAP 1.7)
+Located at [config/pull-request-supply-chain.yaml](config%2Fpull-request-supply-chain.yaml) is an example you can install on your full, build, or iterate cluster (developed against on TAP 1.7)

 # pull request in action